I plan to study abroad. What steps do I need to take to receive financial aid?

-Dropping a class could affect your current financial aid if the class that is dropped has not yet started.
-If all of your classes have started, then it should not impact your current financial aid that has been disbursed to your student account.
-Withdrawing from all of your classes in the summer could cause a portion of your summer financial aid to be cancelled and returned to the financial aid programs based on when you withdraw from classes.
+Dropping a class could affect your current financial aid.
+You must maintain enrollment in at least six credits as an undergrad and three credits as a grad to maintain your eligibility.
+Withdrawing from all of your classes in the summer could cause a portion of your summer financial aid to be cancelled and returned based on when you withdraw from classes.
 This is a federal requirement under Return of Title IV (RT24) funds.
-More information about this requirement can be found on the financial aid website.
+More information about this requirement can be found on our financial aid website, click here.

 What is verification?

 Verification, often referred to as “File Review,” is the process used by schools to verify certain information reported on the student’s FAFSA to ensure its accuracy.
 Federal regulations require all universities to survey a certain percentage of their students for this process.
 Participation in the verification process is not optional and if the requested documentation is not submitted, a student will not be awarded federal, state, or institution financial aid.
 During the verification process, the student and sometimes the parent or spouse is required to submit documentation for the amounts reported or not reported on the FAFSA.
 Verification is done every year usually around late spring and through the summer months.